sigamani/customer-segmentation-clustering/README.md

 It has been summoned...

-The Kraken is Qudo's one-stop shop for feature selection, clustering, inference, and metric production for Qudo's questionniare data.
+The Kraken is a one-stop shop for feature selection, clustering, inference, and metric production for Qudo's questionniare data.
 It relies heavily on Aphrodite to clean and pre-process the data.

 ## Getting Started